Considerations for Uncertain Times

 For most businesses, thoughtful return-to-work policies and medical screening programs will help improve productivity while also protecting the health and well-being of employees and customers.

-Health experts say serological tests and health screenings may play important roles in managing the pandemic.
+Health experts say testing and health screenings may play important roles in managing the pandemic.

 Workplace Medical Screening: